NLP-Research07/X-MuTeST/README.md

 We acknowledge prior concerns about biases and artifacts in hate speech datasets.
 To mitigate these issues:
 1. **Annotator Training**:
    - Annotators were trained to avoid biases by focusing on context and meaning, rather than personal interpretations or stereotypes.
-2. **Linguistic Diversity**:
-   - Content was sourced from multiple platforms and languages to ensure coverage of diverse linguistic and cultural phenomena.
-3. **Reducing Dataset Artifacts**:
+2. **Reducing Dataset Artifacts**:
-   - Posts were carefully curated to ensure that models trained on this dataset learn meaningful patterns rather than spurious correlations.
+   - Posts were carefully processed and curated to ensure that models trained on this dataset learn meaningful patterns rather than spurious correlations.